tdh8316/DSPython/README.md

 DSP is a restricted Python subset compiler intended for use in Arduino.

 The [micropython](https://github.com/micropython/micropython) project aims to put an implementation of Python 3 on microcontrollers, while not available on Arduino.

-This project was started to use seemingly Python-like programming language for Arduino.
+This project aims to use seemingly Python-like programming language on Arduino.

 **Note that it runs directly, not through serial communication.**